 We’re told WOPR has played countless games of ‘nuclear war’.
 Yet it’s not until David teaches it to play Tic-Tac-Toe that it learns about futility.

-When it comes down to it, David and Falken don’t program Joshua to be better.
-They use a hack (which ultimately lets Joshua teach itself).
-To be fair, this seems reasonable given the constraints of the medium and the era.
+And when it comes down to it, David and Falken don’t program Joshua to be better.
+They use a hack that lets Joshua teach itself.

-More to the point, WarGames gives Joshua a kind of humanity, to make the computer a character in its own right.
+This actually seems fitting, given WarGames gives Joshua a personality, making him a character in its own right.
 He has a voice, a human name, and desires (he wants to WIN).
-Rather than being a frightening, unthinking alien intelligence, he’s a growing, playful child – Falken’s child, in fact.
+Rather than being a frightening, unthinking alien intelligence, he’s a growing, playful child – Falken’s dead child, in fact.

 WarGames (1983), directed by John Badham